 He has something going on with Matt Groening - he'll show up out of nowhere, and likes to "play" himself as a bit of a charlatan:

-One episode of The Simpsons, where he claimed he had an IQ of over 200 and a bunch of gadgets built into his wheelchair, including an extensible boxing glove, an automatic toothbrush and a helicopter propeller.
+One episode of The Simpsons, where he claimed he had an IQ of over 200 and a bunch of gadgets built into his wheelchair, including an extendible boxing glove, an automatic toothbrush and a helicopter propeller.
 (Homer mistook him for Larry Flynt, founder of Hustler magazine.)

 Hawking: Your idea of a donut shaped universe is fascinating, Homer.
 I may have to steal it.